 The next generation of faith leaders need theological imagination and courage to constructively engage the challenges and opportunities of the real world.
-We prepare students for the real world IN the real world.
+We prepare students for the real world in the real world.

-Ministry Placements and Internships
+Vocational Placements and Internships

 MA and PhD students can also elect to do an internship during their studies.